deephdc/deep-docs/source/user/howto/train-model-remotely.rst

 As always, paths are specific to this example.
 Your module might need different paths.

 Mounting your dataset *might take some time*, depending on the dataset size, file structure (lots of small files vs few big files), and so on.
-So grab a cup of coffee and prepare for the next steps .
+So grab a cup of coffee and prepare for the next steps.

 Now that you dataset is mounted, we will run DEEPaaS to interactively run the training.
 In your terminal window type: